Honoring God’s Command

-The Sabbath was never intended to be an end in itself, but rather a means by which man might become acquainted with his Creator (Exodus 20:8).
-Therefore, keeping the Sabbath hours is very important.
-When you have a situation where you are required to work on the Sabbath, the first thing is to inform your boss with your religious beliefs.
+When you have a situation where you are required to work on the Sabbath, first inform your boss with your religious beliefs.
 Write an official letter explaining why you don’t work on the Sabbath and how this is a violation of your convictions.
-Sabbath keeping churches will also provide their members, who are facing such situations, with a copy of their membership and a letter of the statement of beliefs.
+Sabbath keeping churches will also provide their members with a copy of their membership and a letter of the statement of beliefs.

-The Lord promised a great blessing for those that keep the Sabbath “If you turn away your foot from the Sabbath, from doing your pleasure on My holy day, and call the Sabbath a delight, the holy day of the Lord honorable, and shall honor Him, not doing your own ways… then you shall delight yourself in the Lord; and I will cause you to ride on the high hills of the earth, and feed you with the heritage of Jacob your father.
+The Lord promised a great blessing for those that keep the Sabbath: “If you turn away your foot from the Sabbath, from doing your pleasure on My holy day, and call the Sabbath a delight, the holy day of the Lord honorable, and shall honor Him, not doing your own ways… then you shall delight yourself in the Lord; and I will cause you to ride on the high hills of the earth, and feed you with the heritage of Jacob your father.
 The mouth of the Lord has spoken” (Isaiah 58:13,14).
-Both material and spiritual blessings are promised to those who keep the Sabbath.

 In His service,